-The powerful Báthory family’s ancestor was the German Gutkeled Clan that was invited to Hungary in the 11th century.
+The powerful Báthory family’s ancestor was the German Gutkeled Clan which was invited to Hungary in the 11th century.
 However, by the 16th century, they considered themselves Hungarian, and I will use the Oriental name order for their names whereas family names came first, according to the Hungarian customs.
 Now, let us talk about Báthory István who played a significant role in helping Habsburg Ferdinand to seize the Hungarian throne after the Battle of Mohács in 1526.

 Báthory István, who came from the Ecsed branch of the family, has been lame since his birth, hence he was nicknamed the “Lame”.
 His father was Báthory András, a royal stablemaster, and his mother was Rátóti Julianna.
 His date of birth is unknown, it is thought it was sometime in the mid-1480s.
 His name appears in the sources since 1490.
 His wife, whom he married in 1521, was Princess Sophia, daughter of the Prince of Mazovia.
 He had a son from her.
 You can read more about Nyírbátor where the headquarter of the family used to be:

 The king appointed him the chief Comes of Szatmár and Zala counties in 1506.
 He, together with Bornemissza János became the tutor of the young Prince Louis (Lajos), the later King Louis II of Hungary.
 Between 1508 and 1511 he became the Castellan of Buda castle, it was his rank when he accompanied Prince Louis to be crowned King of the Czechs in 1509.
 When Louis was crowned, he acted as his teacher.